Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Conclusions

 \section{Conclusions}

-We have presented a theory of stateful streams and its implementation as a stream processing library \strymonas, which supports freely assembling pipelines from combinators including |flat_map| and |zip| and compiles them to state machines introducing no intermediate data structures or function calls, thus achieving complete fusion.
+We have presented a theory of stateful streams and its implementation as a stream processing library \strymonas.
+The library supports freely assembling pipelines from combinators including |flat_map| and |zip| and compiles them to state machines introducing no intermediate data structures or function calls, thus achieving complete fusion.
 The theory and the library were developed in tandem.

 The first main result is the normal form of stream pipelines, which represents stream processing in a wide domain (much wider than Java Streams) and still is efficiently mappable to low-level state machine code.
-Notably, although normal form represents pipelines with |zip|, it does not include |zip|: |zip| is eliminable.
+Notably, although normal form represents pipelines with |zip|, it does not include |zip|: |zip| is eliminatable.

 The second main result is the equational theory, which lets us transform a higher-level pipeline description to its normal form using a deterministic and terminating process with the guaranteed result: normalization-by-evaluation~-- quite unlike typical compiler optimizations based on generally best-effort, non-confluent rewriting rules.
 The theory lets us prove that our optimizations are correct: meaning-preserving.

 The approach is general enough: \strymonas\ is implemented in two different languages with three distinct target code backends: C, Scala and OCaml.
 It turns out expressive enough to implement efficient windowing processing without needing extensions.
 The generated code is assuredly well-typed (that is, should compile without errors) and assuredly completely fused.